vasilakisfil/Introspected-REST/README.md

 ### 10.2.
 Composing different MicroTypes together
 #### 10.2.1.
 Structural metadata
-One of the most important things for a client to know is the expected structure of the request/response ressource object along with information on the data types.
+One of the most important things for a client to know is the expected structure of the request/response resource object along with information on the data types.
 For that we will use JSON Schemas, a powerful spec that enables you to describe and validate your JSON data.